ishan-dev75/react-data-grid/modules/shared/dataGrid/README.md

 - React.memo for cell and row components to prevent unnecessary re-renders
 - Efficient sorting with memoization
 - Centralized value retrieval logic
+- Sticky header for better usability with large datasets

 ### 5. TypeScript Integration